Pokémon Mystery Dungeon: Rescue Team DX: Gameplay

+Plot

+The plot of the game is similar to that of the original Rescue Team, despite the few changes in details and dialogues added by the remake.
+Additional stories that are not available in the game were uploaded on YouTube during the two months before its release.

 Release

-The game was announced in a Pokémon Direct on January 9, 2020 and was released worldwide for the Nintendo Switch on March 6, 2020.
+The game was announced in a Pokémon Direct on January 9, 2020, and was released worldwide for the Nintendo Switch on March 6, 2020.
 A free demo was made available on the Nintendo eShop on January 9, 2020; progress in the demo can be transferred to the full game.

 Reception

 The game received "mixed or average" reviews based on seventy-four critic reviews, according to the review aggregator Metacritic.
-The game was seen as an overall improvement from the original games because of its improved art style, but criticized for its repetitive dungeons and the lack of enemy HP bars.
+The game was seen as an overall improvement from the original games because of its improved art style and updated mechanics from previous entries, but criticized for its repetitive dungeons and the lack of enemy HP bars.
 Giving the game a score of 6/10, IGN's Travis Northup called the game an "unremarkable, grindy experience," while GameSpot's Cian Maher stated the dungeons can "still be a tad annoying at times" and gave the game an 8/10.

 Sales

 Pokémon Mystery Dungeon: Rescue Team DX was the bestselling game in Japan during its first week of release, with 138,548 physical copies being sold.
 It placed first in the United Kingdom and France sales charts during the first week.
 Over 360,000 copies had been sold in Japan and over 890,000 copies overseas, for a total of over 1.26 million copies sold by the end of March 2020.
-It is ranked 41st on the list of best-selling Nintendo Switch video games as of August 21, 2021.
+It is ranked among the list of best-selling Nintendo Switch video games.
 The game was ranked twenty-first in Japan's top 30 best-selling games of 2020 on the Nintendo eShop.
-As of December 31, 2021, the game has accumulated a grand total of 1.89 million copies according to Computer Entertainment Supplier's Association's White Papers, surpassing Pokémon Mystery Dungeon: Gates to Infinity's lifetime sales.
+As of December 31, 2022, the game has accumulated a grand total of 1.99 million copies according to Computer Entertainment Supplier's Association's White Papers, surpassing Pokémon Mystery Dungeon: Gates to Infinity's lifetime sales.